Manjit786/digital-twins-and-unity1/README.md

-# digital-twins-and-unity1
+# digital-twin-assginment
-digital twins and unity
+prototyping with unity by creating a digital twin model unity version (2019.3.1)